polyseam/platform-engineering/docs/cndi/README.md

 ## Why CNDI Deserves Your Attention

-- **🌟 Simplified Platform Engineering** – From zero to a full platform in an afternoon.
+- **🌟 Simplified Platform Engineering** – From zero to a full platform in minutes
 - **🌟 Single Source of Truth** – All infra & apps in one Git repo with full auditability.
 - **🌟 Production-Ready Out-of-the-Box** – Secure, monitored, GitOps flow from day one.
-- **🌟 Flexibility & Control** – Sensible defaults with easy escape hatch via
+- **🌟 Flexibility & Control** – Sensible defaults and simple customization
-  generated code.
-- **🌟 Community & Knowledge Sharing** – Contribute templates and learn best
+- **🌟 Community & Knowledge Sharing** – Contribute Templates and learn best
   practices.
 - **🌟 Ideal for Small Teams & Startups** – No need for a large platform team to get started.
-- **🌟 Future-Proof** – Community-maintained templates ensure alignment with
+- **🌟 Future-Proof** – Community-maintained Templates ensure alignment with
   best practices.

 Give CNDI a try – spin up a template in your cloud of choice, and experience how